-- (2) the person is registered as a large opt-in customer for a connection point in that region at the end of the contract position day; - (3) the person is registered as a prescribed opt-in customer for a connection point in that region at the end of the contract position day; or
+- (2) the person is registered as a large opt-in customer for a connection point in that region at the end of the contract position day; - (3) the person is registered as a prescribed opt-in customer for a connection point in that region at the end of the contract position day; or - (4) the person is a new entrant in that region under clause 4A.D.3. - (b) A person who is a Market Customer or Integrated Resource Provider is not a liable entity for a region if: - (1) it is not financially responsible for a connection point in that region at the end of the contract position day; or

-- (4) the person is a new entrant in that region under clause 4A.D.3. - (b) A person who is a Market Customer is not a liable entity for a region if: - (1) it is not registered for a connection point in that region at the end of the contract position day; or - (2) the aggregate of all loads at the connection points in that region for which it is a Market Customer at the end of the contract position day is equal to or less than 10 GWh per annum as determined in accordance with the Contracts and Firmness Guidelines.
+(2) the aggregate consumption of electricity of all connection points in that region for which it is financially responsible at the end of the contract position day (excluding any exempt market connection points) (excluding any market connection point for a market generating unit or small generating unit) is equal to or less than 10 GWh per annum as determined in accordance with the Contracts and Firmness Guidelines.